Discriminating quantum field theories in non-inertial frames: Quantum channel discrimination

 It is not always possible to calculate the Helstrom bound exactly.
-A more readily computable upper bound is the Quantum Chernoff Bound (QCB), $P_{\text{QCB}}^{(M)}$, \cite{Pirandola2008, Audenaert2007}: \bea P_{\text{hel}}^{(M)}\leq P_{\text{QCB}}^{(M)}\equiv \frac{1}{2} \text{exp}{(-\kappa M)}, \eea where $M$ is the number of independent copies of the state and $\kappa\equiv -\ln\left[\inf_{0\leq s\leq 1} \text{Tr}(\mathcal{E}_0^s(\rho)\mathcal{E}_1^{1-s}(\rho))\right]$ is the quantum Chernoff information giving the exponent for which the probability of misidentification most quickly decreases with increasing $M$.
+A more readily computable upper bound is the Quantum Chernoff Bound (QCB), $P_{\text{QCB}}^{(N)}$, \cite{Audenaert2007}: \bea P_{\text{hel}}^{(N)}\leq P_{\text{QCB}}^{(N)}\equiv \tfrac{1}{2} \text{exp}{(-\kappa N)}, \eea where $N$ is the number of independent copies of the state and \bea \kappa\equiv -\ln\left[\inf_{0\leq s\leq 1} \text{Tr}(\mathcal{E}_0^s(\rho)\mathcal{E}_1^{1-s}(\rho))\right], \eea is the quantum Chernoff information giving the exponent for which the probability of misidentification most quickly decreases with increasing $N$.
 In practice multiple independent copies of the state would be used to discriminate the theories.
-In the limit that $M\rightarrow\infty$ the inequality in (\ref{helQCBbound}) becomes tight.
-Therefore, in the asymptotic limit finding the state which minimizes the QCB is equivalent to optimizing the strategy.
-Since minimization of the QCB over the single copy state implies minimization over the multiple copy state \cite{invernizzi} (constrained by mean energy per copy), we only need to perform the analysis of the single copy state.
-It should be clear that by \textit{optimal state} we mean the state which minimizes the QCB and therefore provides the minimum error probability in the asymptotic limit of many copies.
-For calculating the QCB we use the tools and conventions of \cite{Pirandola2008,Weedbrook2012}. \emph{--Single mode displaced vacuum states.\thinspace} We first consider probing the channels with a coherent source, $|\alpha\rangle$, with mean particle number $n_0=|\alpha|^2$.
-Since the initial state is Gaussian and both $\mathcal{E}_0$ and $\mathcal{E}_1$ are Gaussian channels, the output states are fully described by their first and second statistical moments.
-Let the source mode be $\phi$.
-Using the technique described in \cite{Dragan2012} we find that $\mathcal{E}_1(\rho)$ is a displaced thermal state, with thermal number $n$, and displacement $\alpha_1\equiv (\psi_1,\phi) \alpha+ (\psi_1,\phi^*) \alpha ^*$ where $(\cdot,\cdot)$ is the Klein-Gordon scalar product.
-Similarly, $\mathcal{E}_0(\rho)$ is found to be a coherent state, with displacement $\alpha_0\equiv (\psi_0,\phi)\alpha $.
-Since $\mathcal{E}_0(\rho)$ is pure the QCB reduces to the Fidelity, $\mathcal{F}$, \cite{Spedalieri}, and the probability of error is:
+In the limit that $N\rightarrow\infty$ the inequality in (\ref{helQCBbound}) becomes tight.
+Therefore, in the asymptotic limit finding the state which minimises the QCB is equivalent to optimising the strategy.
+Since minimisation of the QCB over the single copy state implies minimisation over the multiple copy state \cite{invernizzi} (constrained by mean energy per copy), we only need to perform the analysis of the single copy state.
+It should be clear that by \textit{optimal state} we mean the state which minimises the QCB and therefore provides the minimum error probability in the asymptotic limit of many copies.
+Furthermore, in this limit, the QCB bound does not depend on the a priori probabilities of H0 and H1 \cite{Audenaert2008}, which can be then considered completely arbitrary.
+For calculating the QCB we use the tools and conventions of \cite{Pirandola2008}.